Teaching Beyond the Gender Binary in the University Classroom

 Issues related to non-conforming gender identities

-Both students and leaders in the classroom may have limited prior interactions with individuals whose gender identity moves beyond the gender binary.
-Consequently, instructors and students may be unfamiliar with issues that arise for those who live as persons with non-conforming gender identities.
-These issues include (but are not limited to): feeling anxiety when using public restrooms, feeling disrespected when others ignore name and gender pronoun requests, feeling unsafe in learning spaces on campus, etc.
+Some students and leaders in the classroom may have limited prior interactions with transgender and/or non-binary individuals.
+Consequently, instructors and students may be unfamiliar with the experiences of non-binary and/or transgender people.
+These experiences may include (but are not limited to): feeling anxiety when using public restrooms; feeling disrespected when others make assumptions about their gender, name, and pronouns; feeling unsafe in learning spaces on campus; and experiencing high levels of discrimination and harassment.
+Importantly, as previously noted, some leaders in the classroom personally identify as non-binary and/or transgender, and their experiences in the classroom are unique.

-Even those who already have a more extensive knowledge of issues related to gender inclusivity may not entirely understand the impact of gender identity and expression on gender non-conforming individuals.
+Even those who already have a more extensive knowledge of topics related to gender inclusivity may not entirely understand the impact of gender identity and expression on non-binary individuals.
 For example, they might not understand how other dimensions of individuals’ social identity (i.e. socioeconomic, religious, race, etc.) converge with their gender identity, and affect how others perceive them.

-Students may exhibit considerable variation in their commitment to learning about non-conforming gender identities.
-Variation in students’ commitment may be rooted in lack of familiarity with gender non-conforming individuals, ideology, culture, or religious background, and may lead to discomfort when engaging course materials that include the voices and experiences of gender non-conforming individuals.
+Students may exhibit considerable variation in their commitment to learning about non-binary gender identities.
+Variation in students’ commitment may be rooted in lack of familiarity with non-binary individuals, ideology, culture, or religious background, and may lead to discomfort when engaging course materials that include the voices and experiences of non-binary individuals.
 This discomfort may be rooted in fear, shame, disgust, frustration, confusion, etc.

 Clark, Rand, and Vogt (2003) observe that students may sometimes hold onto their current understanding of gender roles “like lifelines in class discussion” when confronted with information that challenges their existing views (2003, 3).
 According to the authors, this occurs because these critiques may threaten students’ “sense of self” and, as a result, be perceived as an “attack” (Clark, Rand, Vogt 2003, 3).